vdm-io/documentation/docs/component-builder/jcb/030-How-to-filter-a-list-field-based-on-association-with-another-field.md

 SetRegion is simple, mainly because most of the work had already been done, with the result being returned.
 (It gets returned by PHP).
 [00:09:38](https://www.youtube.com/watch?v=Z8FLifQOjUk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h09m38s) Get an array in 'setRegion', check if the array is there, then 'append'.
 As with any list selection, 'append' the value.

-* ### Strings - Select_A_Region, Create_A_Region
+### Strings - Select_A_Region, Create_A_Region

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Z8FLifQOjUk?start=595" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-[00:09:55](https://www.youtube.com/watch?v=Z8FLifQOjUk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h09m55s) The 'select_a_region' is a JavaScript variable that is set through PHP, which will be discussed at a later stage.
+The 'select_a_region' is a JavaScript variable that is set through PHP, which will be discussed at a later stage.
 It's just a string that says that the region should be selected.
 [00:10:21](https://www.youtube.com/watch?v=Z8FLifQOjUk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h10m21s) If there is no array returned, another variable should be used, the 'create_a_region' which is also just a string.

 Go to 'jQuery.each(array,function(i,id){', select 'array', and use the 'id'.
 Check if the 'id' is in 'regions'.
 If it is in 'regions', append the 'id' as a value.
 In 'regions' the text, as well as the 'id', had been saved.
 [00:10:51](https://www.youtube.com/watch?v=Z8FLifQOjUk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h10m51s) That is how to get the text, adding it in there.
 (See video.)
 It could have been done in PHP, but let the browser help with some of the lifting.
 There are regions.
 If it's a huge table it should be approached differently.
 Eventually, it is checked whether the 'id' and the 'region' equals(id==region).
 If it does, it is necessary to ensure setting the 'region' value.

 [00:11:25](https://www.youtube.com/watch?v=Z8FLifQOjUk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h11m25s) As you remember we found the region value and stored it into 'region'.
 Just in case the value was set before and saved, now the person looks through different countries.
 But when he selects the country that was previously saved, we want to make sure that this previous region is also shown as the selected value.
 That's what we are doing here. (jQuery(#jform_region)val(id)).
 After everything is done we trigger this liszt:Updated again.
 [00:11:58](https://www.youtube.com/watch?v=Z8FLifQOjUk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h11m58s)  Which is the same as what was triggered there.
 (See video.)
 This sets the Regions List afresh.
 We run this bit of housekeeping which is done by the region button.

-### RegionButton Correction
+### Region Button Correction

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Z8FLifQOjUk?start=742" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-[00:12:22](https://www.youtube.com/watch?v=Z8FLifQOjUk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m22s) The region button is JavaScript that is added because of the List field.
+The region button is JavaScript that is added because of the List field.
 If a specific list field was set to have no button, then leave this out.
 If it was set to have a button, the name of the button would be this area before the 'jform'_.
 This part of the name ('region') would be the first part of the name of the button function, and the last part would be 'button'.
 [00:12:54](https://www.youtube.com/watch?v=Z8FLifQOjUk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m54s) That's how it can execute and search for this 'regionButton' function on the page if there is uncertainty.
 That's how to run the Button Correction.
 That is how the JavaScript performing this looks like.
 This area of JavaScript can include PHP.[00:13:25](https://www.youtube.com/watch?v=Z8FLifQOjUk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h13m25s) This area can not because it's a pure JavaScript file where this is JavaScript added to a PHP file.
 There may be added some PHP and that's where to get the 'select_region' and 'create_region'.

 ### JavaScript - AdminForm.on(change)

 There is another way to do this in Javascript.
 This function, the 'adminForm.on(change)' of the country field and when that event occurs.
 We want to execute 'getRegion'.
 [00:14:06](https://www.youtube.com/watch?v=Z8FLifQOjUk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h14m06s) That is done every time the field is changed.
 That is the extra Script that must be added to these two if you are going to copy this.
 It will execute this function which is the same function executed on the page load.
 [00:14:33](https://www.youtube.com/watch?v=Z8FLifQOjUk&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h14m33s) It is not necessary to execute this because it is already been done on the page load.
 It is all the JavaScript that should be added.